isaacs/node-glob/README.md

   to set this, you may pass the statCache from one glob() call to the options object of another, if you know that the filesystem will not change between calls.
 (See "Race Conditions" below.)
+* `supportWindowsPaths` Supports both `/` and `\` as path separators.
+  Because the option replaces backslashes with forward slashes, any escaped literal glob characters will result in unexpected behavior.
 * `symlinks` A cache of known symbolic links.
 You may pass in a previously generated `symlinks` object to save `lstat` calls when resolving `**` matches.